EquinoxRealms/Rules/english.md

 1) Maintain a calm atmosphere at all times.
 Be respectful to all players and staff members.
 Any form of harrassment or bullying is stricly not allowed.

-2) Advertisement of other minecraft services - Minecraft servers and their corresponding websites and linking to social media content which promotes others Minecraft networks.
+2) Advertisement of other minecraft services - Minecraft servers and their corresponding websites and linking to social media content which promotes others Minecraft networks is stricly prohibited.

 3)

+#Network Rules

+1) You must obey all instructions provided by Equinox staff members.

+2) Encouraging players to break rules is not permitted.
+You will be held responsible for leading a player into inappropriate actions.

+3) Logging onto the network with alternative accounts to bypass your ban (also known as ban evading), is not allowed and will result in a permenant ban to all accounts which are associated with the originial account.

+4) Do not impersonate an Equinox staff member or act as if you are a staff member.

+5) Abuse of a bug/exploit on the server intentionally for personal advantage over others, may result in a punishment (depending on the severity).
+We suggest that you email [email] with information regarding the potential exploit that has been discovered.

+6)